By Ken Rossignol

 Speed limits in creeks prohibit water skiing even when common sense doesn’t slow speed boats down.

-On the Potomac, a private island, known as Sharks Tooth Island sells memberships by the year.
-A sign is prominently displayed on the island with phone number to call for paying the membership fee.
+On the Potomac, a private island known as Sharks Tooth Island sells memberships by the year.
+A sign is prominently displayed on the island with a phone number to call to pay the membership fee.
 There are reports of the island being an excellent place to push the boat close to shore and anchor for swimming and picnicking.

 Many of those who become members of one of the world’s most exclusive clubs, and perhaps most remote, pitch canopies for shade and watch as their children play on the beach.

-Sailing is an art and requires skill, training and patience.
-Those who enjoy sailing are the original budget boaters as the wind blows free, but finicky as to when it appears.
+Sailing is an art and requires skill, training, and patience.
+Those who enjoy sailing are the original budget boaters as the wind blows free but is finicky as to when it appears.

 Catamaran owners Larry and Clare Whitbeck dream about such a trip and are gradually gaining the skills need to carry them to distant islands.

-The region is host to the venerable Corinthian Yacht Club, formed in 1903, with a 20 acre facility rooted in a fine location near Wynne on Jutland Creek after moving from Washington, D.C. more than 50 years ago.
-Corinthian offers its members a fine layout of covered and uncovered slips in a protected cove with easy access out to the best fishing grounds.
-With a clubhouse, swimming pool and rental cabins, along with monthly activities, the club’s mostly power boat owners organize various cruises during the course of the season.
+The region is host to the venerable Corinthian Yacht Club, formed in 1903, with a 20-acre facility rooted in a fine location near Wynne on Jutland Creek after moving from Washington, D.C., more than 50 years ago.
+Corinthian offers its members a fine layout of covered and uncovered slips in a protected cove with easy access to the best fishing grounds.
+With a clubhouse, swimming pool, and rental cabins, along with monthly activities, the club’s mostly power boat owners organize various cruises during the course of the season.

-Colton’s Point Marina and Point Lookout Marina are two of the biggest such facilities for service and slip rentals in St. Mary’s County, while there are several large marinas that have mechanics on staff at Solomons, Chesapeake Beach and Herrington Harbor.
+Point Lookout Marina is one of the biggest such facilities for service and slip rentals in St. Mary’s County, while there are several large marinas that have mechanics on staff at Solomons, Chesapeake Beach, and Herrington Harbor.